Color, 1977, 97 mins. 43 secs.

 Starring Christopher George, Leslie Nielsen, Lynda Day George, Richard Jaeckel, Ruth Roman, Andrew Stevens

-Hot on the heels of his immortal trash-classic Jaws copy Grizzly, late drive-in director William Girdler decided to up the ante by taking the popular nature-strikes-back subgenre to its loopy, logical conclusion with Day of the Animals.
+Hot on the heels of his immortal and very lucrative Jaws imitation Grizzly, late drive-in director William Girdler decided to up the ante by taking the popular nature-strikes-back subgenre to its loopy, logical conclusion with Day of the Animals.
 Sort of a Destroy All Monsters for the Irwin Allen crowd on a very low budget, this kinda-star-studded bash takes place in an idyllic mountain community where the rapidly-diminishing ozone layer caused by rampant aerosol use is causing all of the wildlife to turn nasty and vent its frustrations on any humans in sight.
-Thus the screen is filled with pissed-off dogs, rats, birds, and, yes, bears lunging after the actors, drawing as much blood as a PG rating will allow.
+Thus the screen is filled with ticked-off dogs, rats, birds, and, yes, bears lunging after the actors, drawing as much blood as a PG rating will allow.

 Most of the action centers around a group of hikers whose trek into the wilderness turns horrific as a result of very bad timing, with anti-gun tour guide Steve Bucker and anchorwoman Terry Marsh (that unbeatable team of Christopher and Lynda Day George) guiding the rest of the cast around the rampaging critters.
 Unfortunately the destructive atmosphere also has an unpleasant effect on Jenson (Leslie Nielsen, pre-Airplane!), an ad exec whose more barbaric tendencies result in a hilarious bear-wrestling climax.

-Loads of fun without being even remotely "good" in the traditional sense, Day of the Animals marks another Girdler attempt at creating a pseudo-studio film with expansive Panavision framing and slumming guest stars (a tactic he took to even dizzier heights with his next and final film, The Manitou).
+Loads of fun in a scrappy and very '70s sort of way, Day of the Animals marks another Girdler attempt at creating a pseudo-studio film with expansive Panavision framing and slumming guest stars (a tactic he took to even dizzier heights with his next and final film, The Manitou).
 Nielsen really steals the day as the reprehensible Jenson, whose abusive behavior tops anything the animals manage to pull off.
 Even the normally hammy Ruth Roman can't hope to compete with him, and his big bear scene really should have been the climax of the film.
 Instead you get a bonus finale reminiscent of Food of the Gods complete with an extra menagerie in a cabin, but that's a minor complaint in a film otherwise brimming with unexpected surprises (some intentional, others not so much).
 And believe it or not, the music score comes courtesy of Lalo Schifrin, dipping his toes into the horror territory he would soon explore more famously in The Amityville Horror.